0darkpriest0/clonescriptui/README.md

 ```
 ### Modify a clone.json
 ```
-clone.json file you want to modify must be in clonescriptui/public folder In public folder there is already a clone.json file example After launch the user interface click on "LOAD DATA FILE" button
+After launch the user interface click on "LOAD DATA FILE" button
 ```
 ### About view